Mohampouraz/Persian-poetry/README.md

 # Persian-poetry
 A comprehensive repository of classical Persian poetry, curated from Ganjoor.net, designed for Natural Language Processing (NLP), machine learning applications, and literary research.
+Persian Classical Poetry Dataset for NLP and ML Research This repository offers a curated dataset of classical Persian poetry sourced from Ganjoor.net, intended for research and development in Natural Language Processing (NLP), machine learning, and computational literary analysis.

+Features:

+- Rich collection of Persian poetry from classical authors
+- Structured and cleaned text optimized for NLP applications
+- Suitable for sentiment analysis, stylometry, language modeling, and semantic

 # Persian Poetry Dataset